:max_bytes(150000):strip_icc()/kentucky-derby-chocolate-walnut-pie-recipe-101352_Hero-5b7f1a7ac9e77c0025a7b1a8.jpg)

 - This pie will keep well, covered, at room temperature for 4 to 5 days.

-- To freeze the pie, wrap the whole pie or individual slices well in plastic wrap and foil.
+- To freeze the pie, wrap the whole pie or individual slices well in plastic wrap and foil and date.
 Freeze for up to 2 months.
 Thaw the pie in the refrigerator, at room temperature, in the microwave, or in a 350 F oven until heated through, 10 to 15 minutes.

 Recipe Tags: